winton/gitcycle/README.md

 * There's still a Tagging Issue I tried to fix parseLabel http://d.pr/8eOS , Pass should remove Pending, but remove the Branch Name
 * gitc qa pass 1234 # doesnt update lighthouse and screws up git issue tags
 * [issue number] it marks it pending-qa and failed.. not correct.
 I'll take a look at this over the weekend -Tung
-* gitc qa pass # since we're changing this to pass all the tickets, we need to loop through all the merged issues and update the lighthouse state to pending-qa
-* When conflict happens on gitc qa pass, label does not get updated on issue
-* gitc qa resolved is not working, we need gitc qa pass to merge the whole branch into the target branch
 * gitc qa clean # to clean up old branches
 * gitc qa pass # if ticket resolved, it should stay resolved
 * gitc ready # if pull requests already created, it should prompt and explain that a new branch and issue is being created, consider effect of multiple developers